CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 leaf01            swp50                     8749                 0                    44                   0                    0                    0                    0                    0                    0                    0                    0                    0                    0                    Tue Apr 28 22:09:57 2020
 ```

-This example shows the *receive* statistics for switch port *swp50* on a the *leaf01* switch in the network.
+The following example shows the *receive* statistics for switch port *swp50* on a the *leaf01* switch in the network:

 ```
 cumulus@switch:~$ netq leaf01 show ethtool-stats port swp50 rx